How Landscaping Choices Affect Pest Activity Around Your Property in Lakewood

 Bushes that grow right up to your home might look cozy, but they’re perfect hideouts for ants, spiders, and even rats.
 When branches touch your siding or roof, they become bridges pests can use to enter your house.
 Trimming back vegetation at least a foot from the foundation is one of the simplest, most effective things you can do to keep pests at bay.
 It also gives you better visibility to spot potential issues before they grow.

-how landscaping influences pest in lakewood wa.
+how landscaping influences pests in lakewood wa.

 Moisture Issues Start With Poor Drainage